How to identify the dead cone in the top-quark jet: Distribution of particle momenta in top-quark jets and MLLA predictions

-A comparison of the hadron spectra with the stable top-quark as a check is not possible as there are no hadronic final states with the stable top hadron to be removed.
+A comparison of the hadron spectra with the stable top-quark as a check is not possible, because there are no hadronic final states with the stable top hadron to be removed.
 We therefore rely on the successful extrapolation procedure for partons.
 A comparison between the moments for partons and hadrons shows that the main difference is in the larger multiplicity in an event for hadrons which is expected from hadronization.
-The behaviour and size of the other parameters is quite similar.
+The behaviour and size of the other parameters are quite similar.
 A remarkable feature is the linearity in the dependences on angle $X_b$.
-This dependence appears at the level of the parton evolution as is indicated from the behaviour of parton and hadron spectra for $X>0$ in the right panels of Figs.~\ref{fig:projections.gluon-parton} and~\ref{fig:projections.parton}, while the dependence of the gluon spectrum on this angle is rather weak and it is expected to depend quadratically on the decay angle for small angles according to Eq.~\eqref{termB}.
-The result obtained on the top-quark fragmentation distribution will now be compared with the MLLA expectations from the dead cone effect.
+This dependence appears at the level of parton evolution as is indicated from the behaviour of parton and hadron spectra for $X>0$ in the right panels of Figs.~\ref{fig:projections.gluon-parton} and~\ref{fig:projections.parton}, while the dependence of the gluon spectrum on this angle is rather weak and it is expected to depend quadratically on the decay angle for small angles according to Eq.~\eqref{termB}.